-Some of us define our superiority based on sheer physical strength and athletic ability.
-Others believe that their greatest opportunity for superiority lies in their intelligence.
+If an individual is strong, or they are gifted in the athletic arena, they already know their superior traits, as these traits have been considered superior for most of human history.
+For the rest of us, the search is not as obvious.
 It’s often difficult, and fruitless, to stare into a mirror and gain true, objective definition, so we use comparative analysis –through our day-to-day interactions– to try to gain information about ourselves and our true identity.
-The one unfortunate characteristic to our quest for greater understanding of our identity is that it is, more often than not, gained on the backs of others.
+The one unfortunate characteristic to this quest is that it is, more often than not, gained on the backs of others.

-Run into a person on the street, at work, or in any walk of life, and some will begin dressing you down.
+Run into a person on the street, at work, or in any walk of life, and we might run into a person that begins psychologically dresses us down.
 Why do they do it?
-Most of them don’t know why, and those that do have something of an idea, may not attribute it to a search for superiority, but they do know that they’re searching for something that will give them a lift.
+Most of them don’t know why, and those that do have something of an idea, might not attribute it to a search for superiority, but they do know that they’re searching for something that will give them a lift for the day.
 These searches may occur in the first few moments we begin speaking to them, and it often begins with our physical appearance.
 Are we well groomed?
 Do we brush our teeth?
 Are all of our nose and ear hairs trimmed?
 Do we have a hairdo that is accepted in the greater society?
-Are we wearing clothes that they accept as fashionable, or are we wearing the finest duds known to man?
-Have you ever heard the phrase, the suit makes the man?
-Some would tell you it’s all about the shoes.
-Others would tell you that if you can create a pleasing dimple in your tie, by denting that tie with your thumb in the tying process, you can create a lasting first impression.
-Most people won’t speak in terms of superiority or inferiority in polite company, but what is a lasting impression?
-What is a first impression?
+How much did we pay for it?
+How much did we pay for the clothes we wear?
+Are those clothes considered fashionable?
+If clothes make the man, what kind of man are we?
+Some inform us it’s all about the shoes.
+Others relay that by creating a pleasing dimple in the tie, by denting that tie with the thumb in the tying process, a person can create quite a first impression.
+Most people won’t speak in terms of superiority or inferiority in polite company, but what is a lasting first impression?
 What are impressions in general, but attempts to, at the very least, define one’s self equal to their counterparts?

-Is it all about the clothes?
-Is it apparent in the way we stand, the way we sit, the manner in which we hold our head when we talk, or whether or not we can look our counterpart in the eye?
+Is it all about the clothes, or do we making better first impressions with the way we stand, the way we sit, the manner in which we hold our head when we talk, or whether or not we can look our counterpart in the eye?
 Do we have a tongue stud?
 Are we a tattooed individual, or a non-tattooed individual, and who is superior in that dynamic?
 It’s all relative.

 The problem with such a successful, follow up presentation rears its ugly head when we begin to overdo it.
-When it works in the second stage of impression, and we attempt to move into the third and fourth stages of impression with our counterpart, our insecurity suggests to us that our counterparts may not be as entertained by us as they were in the second, self-deprecating stage of impression.
-As a result, we may begin to commit fall back on the more successful, second impression.
-“Of course I’m nothing but a fat body, so what do I know,” we say when they didn’t laugh at what we said.
-When that proves successful, and our counterparts begin laughing again, we begin committing to this qualifier so often that we begin to become the weakness in their eyes.
+When our self-deprecating humor works in the second stage of impression, and we attempt to move into the more substantive third and fourth stages of impression we might find that most people are not as entertained by us as they were in the second, self-deprecating stage of impression.
+As a result, we may begin to fall back on the more successful, second impression.
+“Of course I’m nothing but a fat body, so what do I know,” is a qualifier that we insecure types add to jokes when others are not entertained by us.
+When that proves successful, and our counterparts begin laughing again, we begin committing to this qualifier so often that we begin to become that weakness in their eyes.
 They can’t help believing this is who we are, for it’s the repetitive impression we’ve given them so often that it becomes what they think of us.
-One way to find out if you have fallen prey to this progression is to remove that successful, second impression qualifier that you have been adding to the tail end of your jokes and stories.
-If this is the case, they may add, “That’s true, but aren’t you fat?” to the tail end for you.
+One way to find out if we have fallen prey to this progression is to remove that successful, qualifier that we have been adding to the tail end of our jokes and stories to gain favor with them.
+If we have been adding it too often, they might add, “That’s true, but aren’t you fat?” to the tail end of our story for us.

 Some of the times, these additions are made to complete the rhythm of a joke, or story, but most of the times it’s done to insert some element of superiority or inferiority.
 Thanks to certain situation comedies, and the effect they’ve had on the zeitgeist, some jokes, stories, and thoughts feel incomplete without some element of superiority or inferiority attached to it.
 I used to be a qualifier, until I realized that too many people were exploiting my qualifiers for their own sense of superiority.
 It was so bad, at one point, that I couldn’t say anything halfway intelligent without someone adding the equivalent of “Ross, you’re zipper is down” at the tail end of it.